What is an invasive species?

 Maine’s native species are plants, animals, or other organisms that have historically occurred and evolved in Maine ecosystems.
 Milkweed, rock crabs, and little floating heart are examples of species that are native to Maine.

 - Non-native species have been either intentionally or accidentally introduced to Maine by humans or their activities.
 Non-native species do not cause environmental or economic harm.
 An important, not-to-be-missed distinction between non-native species and invasive species is that non-native species do not disrupt the natural functions and processes of our native ecosystems.
-At this time, VS is not keeping tabs on Maine's non-native species.
+Check out Mission: Sea Potato and Mission: Hungry, Hungry, Beetles for two non-native species that students and scientists are investigating.

 Why VS cares